jeisteve999/Pyton-learning-process/README.md

 ### 📂 [`geometry/`](https://github.com/jeisteve999/Pyton-learning-process/tree/main/python/geometry)
 A small modular program to calculate area and perimeter for circles and squares.

-- [`circle.py`](https://github.com/jeisteve999/Pyton-learning-process/blob/main/python/geometry/circle.py): Functions to calculate area and perimeter of a circle.
+- [`circle.py`](https://github.com/jeisteve999/Pyton-learning-process/blob/main/python/geometry/circle.py): Functions to calculate the area and perimeter of a circle.
-- [`square.py`](https://github.com/jeisteve999/Pyton-learning-process/blob/main/python/geometry/square.py): Functions to calculate area and perimeter of a square.
+- [`square.py`](https://github.com/jeisteve999/Pyton-learning-process/blob/main/python/geometry/square.py): Functions to calculate the area and perimeter of a square.
 - [`main.py`](https://github.com/jeisteve999/Pyton-learning-process/blob/main/python/geometry/main.py): Imports the functions and prints the results using dictionaries.

 ---